Valle de Bravo with Kids: A 5 Day Itinerary

 Try paragliding in Valle de Bravo

-We met our stand-up paddleboarding guide at 10am down at a waterfront park which ironically is where the Valle de Bravo paragliders land.
+We met our stand-up paddleboarding guide at 10 a.m. at a waterfront park, which also happens to be where the Valle de Bravo paragliders land.
 It’s a small patch of grass near the water, but it’s only one of five public access points to the lake.
-The rest of the land around Lake Avandaro is owned by wealthy Valle de Bravo lakefront homeowners.
+The rest of the land around Lake Avándaro is owned by wealthy Valle de Bravo lakefront homeowners.

 Our guide Arturo was great with the kids; he didn’t charge anything for them and he even had two small lifejackets for them.
 He had no issues with the kids just hanging out on the front of our stand-up paddleboards.

-Even the multi-million dollar homes around Lake Avandaro were fun to look as they are beautifully maintained with many trees and gardens.
+Even the multi-million-dollar homes around Lake Avándaro were fun to look at, as they are beautifully maintained with many trees and gardens.

 The water was so calm and glasslike during our Valle de Bravo stand-up paddleboarding tour.
 Our guide said that the mornings are always best for SUP as the wind starts to pick up in the afternoons.

 We enjoyed our first Valle de Bravo hike so much that we wanted to hike to another viewpoint to soak in more of the amazing scenery.
-The most popular hike in Valle de Bravo is to Mirador La Peña.
+One of the most popular short hikes in Valle de Bravo is Mirador La Peña.

 The walk along this road was interesting as it’s a Valle de Bravo neighborhood in transition.
 There are a few high-end view properties on this road, but they are side-by-side with modest homes.